 Welcome to the Office of Victim Assistance (OVA).

-OVA provides free, confidential response services for students, faculty, staff and their significant others who experience traumatic, disturbing or disruptive life events.
-We do this by providing information, support, advocacy, and short-term counseling.
+OVA provides free and confidential information, consultation, support, advocacy, and short term counseling services to University of Colorado Boulder students, faculty, and staff who have experienced a traumatic, disturbing, or life disruptive event.
 OVA is not a part of the police department or the Office of Institutional Equity and Compliance.
 OVA is confidential and responds to situations involving physical assault and hazing, bias motivated incidents, death, discrimination and harassment including sexual harassment, intimate partner abuse, serious accidents, sexual assault and stalking, as well as other potentially traumatic situations.

-In addition to counseling, OVA can inform people of their rights and reporting options to assist an individual in making an informed decision that they decide is best for them.
-OVA will support the individual in whatever they decide is best for them regarding reporting.
+In addition to counseling, OVA can provide advocacy services.
+Advocacy can vary based on the persons needs but can include informing people of their rights and reporting options, safety planning, and assistance with navigating systems ( academic, administrative, criminal, and more).
+OVA will support the individual in whatever they decide is best for them.
 Regardless if an individual chooses to report or not, the individual has rights and options.
 OVA can assist in navigating systems and advocate to address the individuals needs confidentially whether it is working with academic, employment, medical, administrative, law enforcement, and other systems.

 OVA is also here to consult with and provide support to friends and family of individuals who have experienced a traumatic or life disruptive event.
 OVA can offer guidance on how to support the individual, answer questions regarding systems and options, as well as provide direct support to the impacted friend or family member.